20th ANNUAL ICF BUILDER AWARDS

 The ICF Builder Awards represents the best-of-the best in the industry.
 All projects submitted are noteworthy, and getting your project to score highly requires understanding how the judging process works.

 Review the judging criteria carefully and evaluate how the project measures up in each area.
-It may be helpful to download the judges score sheet and score your own project against past winners in your category.
+It may be helpful to download the score sheet used by the judges and score your own project against past winners in your category.
 Don’t overwhelm the judging panel with dozens and dozens of photos.
-Select between 7 and 20 photos that illustrate key characteristics of the building.
-Be sure to include views of the interior and exterior, as well as views during construction and after completion
+Select between 7 and 30 photos that illustrate key characteristics of the building.
+Be sure to include views of the interior and exterior, as well as views during construction and after completion.

 FAQ